TPTPWDotACoEMW/globin/README.txt

     that custom cutscenes will be skipped, and overriden cutscenes will crash the game.
 This is prevented by preserving the resources file of each vanilla cutscene.
 These cutscenes can still be modified by directly modifying the resources directly, however.

-    ## 1.2: Extra Notes for GitHub

-    GitHub does not support adding empty directories.
-This means the "addins" and "not-in-use" folder have to be added manually.
-This may also apply to a few other folders in the repository.

 ~~~